JoeyZollar/RSVPFullStackProject/README.md

 # RSVPFullStackProject
-*A concise tagline describing your app (1 sentence).*
+*An application to create and signup for events.*

 ---

 ## 🚀 Overview

-Briefly describe:

-* What your application does
-* Who it’s for
-* The core problem it solves

-**Example:**
-A full-stack habit tracking app that helps users build routines and visualize streaks over time.
-Includes authentication and dynamic data visualizations.
+A full-stack event building app that allows users to RSVP for and create events.
+Includes user authentication.

 ---